 I think it is but I don't think I mean for it to be.
-I think I kind of set myself up because no matter what I did, my art and my expression was always going to be in a sense that is political and defeats the status quo.
+I think I kind of set myself up because no matter what I did, my art and my expression were always going to be in a sense that is political and defeats the status quo.

 One of your biggest messages in TAYDK is feminism, hedonism and you keep demolishing a lot of gender lines.
-And when it comes to feminism, you channel this in different ways, why is the importance of doing this to you?
+And when it comes to feminism, you channel this in different ways, what is the importance of doing this to you?

 I grew up with a very liberal mother who allowed me to express myself in every single way possible and explore every part of life.
 I think that that allowance of expression has allowed me to see the world in a wide way.

 So, when I see the average everyday little girl who maybe might not have had access to the things I had, whether it was travel or being allowed to watch TV or MTV and seeing so many different types of expression, I think, how do I get all the things that I've learned to them?
 How do I synthesize it so that I can give this information to them?
 Because those are the next generation of minds that we're going to raise.

 So it's so important for me to always find the safest and clearest way to express what is not necessarily feminism but the religion of internal self-belief and self understanding because it's so important.